openclimatefix/quartz-api/README.md

 $ pip install -e .
 ```

-The service is then runnable via the command `india-api`.
+The service is then runnable via the command `quartz-api`.
 You should see the following output:

 ```shell